mplesser/azcam/docs/docs/tools.md

 ## Server Tool

+The server tool is used to communicate with an *azcamserver* process.
 The base Tools class described below is inherited by all server tools.

 [Documentation for the base Tools class](/code/azcam/tools/tools.html)

 ## Focus Tool

-This tools controls focus observations used to determine optimal instrument or telescope focus position.
+The focus tool controls focus observations used to determine optimal instrument or telescope focus position.
 This code is usually executed in the console window although a server-side version is available on some systems. `focus` is an instance of the *Focus* class.

 ```python
 focus.set_pars(1, 30, 10)